darrylwongqz/financial-qa-chatbot/README_EVALUATION_RESULTS.md

 - **Heuristic-Based Metrics**: Several metrics (e.g., answer relevance, has citations) use heuristic approaches that may not perfectly capture all aspects of quality.
 - **Binary Metrics**: Some metrics are binary (e.g., numerical accuracy) when the reality may be more nuanced.
 - **Automated Evaluation**: The evaluation process relies on automated metrics rather than human judgment, which may miss qualitative aspects of responses.
+- **Non-Error Metrics Only**: Performance metrics like numerical accuracy, financial accuracy, and answer relevance are calculated only on non-error responses.
+This approach, while standard, can potentially overstate performance if a system has a high error rate, as the most difficult questions might disproportionately result in errors and be excluded from these calculations.

 ### 6. Model and Framework Versions